hammingweight/gnomon/README.md

 ```

 ## Important Note: Permissions
-If the logs show that updating the inverter settings failed with a messages like
+If the logs show that updating the inverter settings failed with messages like

 ```
 2025/01/31 21:00:00 Setting battery depth of discharge to 80%